1967 Tasmanian State Premiership Final: General aftermath

 Police superintendent Mackey, who had been watching the game off-duty but became involved in the peace-keeping efforts, stated that the crowd's behaviour was "disgraceful".

 Wynyard was critical of umpire Pilgrim's performance, blaming his failure to control the on-field violence, which grew throughout the second half, as a contributing factor to the pitch invasion and the rioting.
 The NFTA was complimentary of Pilgrim's performance in a difficult situation, and criticised the coastal supporters for their conduct.
 North Hobart blamed the Wynyard players, rather than the crowd, for inciting the pitch invasion indirectly through their remonstration with Pilgrim after Collins' mark.

 The goalposts themselves were left on the ground in front of the grandstand after the pitch invasion.
 A group of North Hobart fans returned during the night and tried to take one of the posts home to Hobart with them, but police retrieved it before their train left Burnie.

 David Collins returned home to find that friends had erected a set of goal posts, decorated in Robins' colours, in his front yard.
-Collins left West Park Oval with the match ball under his guernsey, and is reported to have still have the ball in his possession.
+Collins left West Park Oval with the match ball under his guernsey, and is reported to still have the ball in his possession.